beedootestes/frontend-pleno/README.md

-# Test for Beedo Tech
+# Test for Beedoo EdTech

 Project made with [Vite 4.2](https://vitejs.dev) and [Vue.js 3.2](https://vuejs.org).
 Other libs used: